kumo/kumo.github.io/_posts/2006-11-23-an-assert-difference-that-works-with-arrays.md

 end
 {% endhighlight %}

-I have tested it for an array such as ActionMailer::Base.deliveries but I haven’t tested it in other situations so hopefully it won’t create any problems.
+I have tested it for an array such as ActionMailer::Base.deliveries but I haven't tested it in other situations so hopefully it won't create any problems.

 The rspec version of this is: